Scaling can lead to compositional generalization: Compositionality and compositional generalization

 \begin{definition}[Compositional task family] A compositional task family is a tuple $\mathcal{T}=(C, p: \bm{z} \mapsto p(\bm{z}), p: \bm{x} \mapsto p(\bm{x}))$, where: \begin{itemize}[leftmargin=*, parsep=1pt] \item The task constituent space is a set $\mathcal{Z} \subseteq \{\bm{z} \in [0,1]^M : 1 \leq \|\bm{z}\|_0 \leq K \leq M\}$ with corresponding task distribution $p(\bm{z})$. $K$ is the number of task components and $M$ is the number of task modules. \item A \textit{task} is a function $f_{\bm{z}}: \mathcal{X} \to \mathcal{Y}$ that labels data points $\bm{x} \sim p(\bm{x})$. \item The \textit{composition operator} is a mapping $C: \mathcal{Z} \to (X \to Y)$ that takes as input task constituents $\bm{z} \in \mathcal{Z}$ and maps them to a task, $C(\bm{z}) \coloneqq f_{\bm{z}}$ for which the following conditions hold: \begin{enumerate}[leftmargin=*, label=(\roman*), parsep=1pt] \item $C(\bm{z}) \neq C(\bm{z}')$ for all $\bm{z} \neq \bm{z}'$ with $\bm{z}, \bm{z}' \in \mathcal{Z}$, i.e. $C$ is injective. \item The length of the shortest program that implements $C$ as a function of $K$ grows sub-exponentially in $K$. \end{enumerate} \end{itemize} \end{definition} In the discrete case, where $\mathcal{Z} \subseteq \{\bm{z} \in \{0,1\}^M : 1 \leq \|\bm{z}\|_0 \leq K \leq M\}$ is restricted to the set of binary, $K$-hot vectors, Definition~\ref{def:compositional-family} essentially states that a compositional task family compactly captures exponentially many tasks.
 Condition (i) ensures that all task components functionally enter the composition, while condition (ii) excludes the case where compositions are purely context-sensitive, ensuring that there is shared structure between tasks.
 For a more detailed discussion of this definition, please refer to \citep{schug_meta-learning_2025}.

-The notion of a task is used more broadly here and allows to capture different types of compositional data.
+The notion of a task is used in a general sense here and allows to capture different types of compositional data.
 For instance, a task could refer to a visual scene, where modules are the set of possible objects and the composition operator renders a selection of such objects into a scene.
 Similarly, a task could refer to a behavior policy, where modules consist of different reward functions, a subset of which is combined by the composition operator to induce an optimal policy.